 For anyone else, this eclecticism might appear scattershot, but the legions of artists who are drawn to work with Wojewoda do so for the intricacies of his sonic tapestry, his comfort with both the raw and the refined, and his ability to encourage even the most experienced artists to push themselves to new pinnacles.

-That’s why a pop band like the Barenaked Ladies—who entrusted Wojewoda to helm their major label debut in 1991—have returned to him again and again, including their American breakthrough Rock Spectacle and their forthcoming 2009 release, one that marks a time of renewal for the band following a major line-up change.
-It’s also why a veteran metal band like Anvil sought out Wojewoda to record new material to capitalize on the hit documentary that vaulted them back into the public eye in 2008.
-Meanwhile, Wojewoda continues to shepherd a new generation of Toronto talent by helping them realize recordings that capture them beyond their best.
+That’s why a pop band like the Barenaked Ladies—who entrusted Wojewoda to helm their Diamond-selling major label debut in 1991—have returned to him again and again.
+Highlights include producing and mixing the theme song to the hit television show The Big Bang Theory, their American breakthrough Rock Spectacle, and the Platinum children’s album Snack Time.
+It’s also why a veteran metal band like ANVIL sought out Wojewoda to record new material to capitalize on the hit documentary that vaulted them back into the public eye in 2008.
+Meanwhile, Wojewoda continues to shepherd a new generation of talent by helping them realize recordings that capture them beyond their best.